giovannilupi/win-config/README.md

 Lastly, while acknowledging its substantial size and impact on shell boot time, I've integrated [`ble.sh`](https://github.com/akinomyoga/ble.sh) as my command-line editor.
 I particularly enjoy two key features: syntax highlighting and tab cycling through options.
 While I've disabled numerous features through the `.blerc` configuration file, some remain unavoidable.
 Moreover, disabling these features does not diminish the time necessary to source the program.
 Although `ble.sh` occasionally generates additional output and slows down prompt loading, the trade-off remains acceptable to me.
 Your decision to include `ble.sh` in your configuration should be based on your valuation of its benefits weighed against its impact on performance.

+### Terminal

+The Git Bash package includes a terminal emulator called [mintty](http://mintty.github.io/), which, although functional, looks quite outdated and offers very limited customization options.
+Fortunately, Git Bash can be used with other terminal emulators, and my preferred choice on Windows is [Windows Terminal](https://aka.ms/terminal).
+This terminal is developed by Microsoft, it is regularly updated, it integrates perfectly with the operating system, and it offers extensive customization capabilities.
+To add Git Bash as default shell in Windows Terminal, I recommend [this](https://www.commandlinewizardry.com/post/how-to-add-git-bash-to-windows-terminal) guide.

+I've included the settings file for my Windows Terminal in this repository.
+While I typically use the [MesloLGS NF](https://github.com/romkatv/powerlevel10k/blob/master/font.md) font for my terminal, I've found that it sometimes displays incorrectly with a [Powerlevel9k](https://github.com/Powerlevel9k/powerlevel9k) theme I use on my VM.
+As a workaround, I use the [MesloLGS Nerd Font](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/Meslo/S) instead.
+You may want to experiment with both fonts to determine which one works best for your setup.

 ### Visual Studio Code

 As editor font, I am using [FiraCode](https://github.com/tonsky/FiraCode) with ligatures enabled.
-To maintain coherency with my terminal, I use [MesloLGS NF](https://github.com/romkatv/powerlevel10k/blob/master/font.md) as font for the VSCode integrated terminal.
+To maintain coherency with my terminal, I use [MesloLGS Nerd Font](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/Meslo/S) as font for the VSCode integrated terminal.
 I use Git Bash as the default shell for the integrated terminal.
 To accommodate this choice, I've adjusted the path separator to '/' when copying relative paths.
 Additionally, I've configured a few more settings to enable image display within the integrated terminal.
 Here are some relevant snippets from my `settings.json` file:
 ```
-    "terminal.integrated.fontFamily": "MesloLGS NF",
+    "terminal.integrated.fontFamily": "MesloLGS Nerd Font",
     "terminal.integrated.fontSize": 15,
     "editor.fontSize": 15,
     "terminal.integrated.gpuAcceleration": "canvas",
     "terminal.integrated.enableImages": true,
-    "editor.inlayHints.fontFamily": "MesloLGS NF",
     "editor.fontFamily": "fira code",
     "editor.fontLigatures": true,
     "terminal.integrated.defaultProfile.windows": "Git Bash",